93geraldtee/breaking_bad_cli/README.md

     $ git clone git@github.com:93geraldtee/breaking_bad_cli.git

-You should 'cd' into the file 'breaking_bad_cli' and type:
+Go to the folder where you cloned 'breaking_bad_cli'.

-    $ ruby bin/run
+Once you're in that folder, 'cd' into that file:

-If it works, the gem should open in your terminal and then follow the command prompts!
+    $ cd breaking_bad_cli

 ## Usage

-Type what's below into the terminal and follow the CLI prompts.
+Type this in your terminal and follow the CLI prompts!

-    $ breaking_bad_cli
+    $ ruby bin/run

 ## Development